EstebanBruneau/C-Compiler/README.md

 ||||
 | --- | --- | --- |
 | commentaires | Fonctionne | Possibilité d'écrire des commentaire commençant par // |

+## Personal thoughts

+We genuinely loved working on this project.
+Understanding the process of translating a code into tokens, then making an AST.
+We have learned a lot throughout this project.
+It's a shame we could not finish everything in time, but we are still happy to have a working compiler.
+We might come back to update it in the future.